 John Cullinen, Arts Teacher at Cross Upper School, said Cross School has a growing arts program including photography, digital and traditional art.
 This year, five students will exhibit their works in digital photography, digital painting and digital mixed media.

-"We are excited to participate again this year and appreciate the opportunity to showcase our work in the community," Cullinen said.
+"We are excited to participate again continued above on next column to the right | this year and appreciate the opportunity to showcase our work in the community,"

 Work by Zoe Strickle, Bluffton High School